-The following chart illustrates that the system is generally appreciated by large shares for the purpose of exchanging information with practitioners and professional caregivers (62%) as well as for regular information about the physical conditions of then nursed person (54%).
-38% expect their own peace of mind to be contributed to by use of a respective system and 92% would even be willing to change their daily routines, if the system effectively improved the personal care they provide.
-At the same time, large shares (77%) indicate that the system inevitably needs to provide clear benefits and keep in balance adequate ratios between costs and benefits of using the system, opposed to 31% who would use the system irrespective of the costs it inflicts on them.
-Those expecting an increase of effort by using the system (23%) are even slightly more numerous than those expecting respective reductions.
+The chart above illustrates that the system is generally appreciated by large shares for the purpose of exchanging information with practitioners and professional caregivers (8 out of 13) as well as for regular information about the physical conditions of then nursed person (7).
+Five participants expect that the use of a respective system would give them peace of mind and 12 would even be willing to change their daily routines if the system effectively improved the personal care they provide.
+At the same time, a large share of respondents (10 out of 13)

+indicates that the system inevitably needs to provide clear benefits and keep in balance adequate ratios between costs and benefits of using the system, opposed to 4 who would use the system irrespective of the costs it inflicts on them.
+Those expecting an increase of effort by using the system (3) are even slightly more numerous than those expecting respective reductions.